Estimated reading time: 5 minutes

 Regardless of what your e-commerce store sells, your biggest opportunity to boost conversions likely lies in faceted search navigation.
-Search Spring research shows that faceted search can result in a 20% boost in conversions when compared with pull-down style or hierarchy style search.
+Search Spring research shows that faceted search can result in a 20% boost in conversions when compared with a pull-down style or hierarchy-style search.

 Let’s explore the characteristics of faceted search, how it benefits your customers and your website sales, and how you can implement it on your e-commerce website.